The Celebrity Apprentice Australia season 6

 The sixth season of The Celebrity Apprentice Australia premiered on the Nine Network on 22 May 2022.
 British business magnate and The Apprentice UK host, Lord Alan Sugar leads the series as CEO, with Janine Allis returning as a boardroom advisor and Nick Bell as new advisor.
+Natasha Young returns as glamorous executive assistant Miss Moneypenny.

 Production

 In September 2021, the series was renewed for a sixth season with Lord Alan Sugar returning as CEO, and revealing Turia Pitt and Will & Woody as some of the competing celebrities.
 On 17 October 2021, Nine announced the full list of celebrities competing in the season.

 Candidates

 Beck was originally fired in task 1, but was brought back into the competition during task 5.

 Eloni was originally fired in task 2, but was brought back into the competition during task 5.